cloudcaptainhq/cloudcaptainhq.github.io/_posts/2022-01-17-cloudcaptain.md

 ![CloudCaptain](/assets/img/logo/cloudcaptain-h.svg)

-As you no doubt have noticed the old `boxfuse.com` domain has now been phased out and replaced by our brand new [cloudcaptain.sh](https://cloudcaptain.sh) where development will continue at an accelerated pace going forward!
+As you no doubt have noticed the old `cloudcaptain.sh` domain has now been phased out and replaced by our brand new [cloudcaptain.sh](https://cloudcaptain.sh) where development will continue at an accelerated pace going forward!

 We have lots of innovation in store and we can't wait to share it with you!